Hamilton, Victoria: Sport

 Hamilton has a horse racing club, the Hamilton Racing Club, which schedules around nine race meetings a year including the Hamilton Cup meeting in April.
 As well as a harness racing club which has recently opened a new track, with state-of-the-art facilities.

 Golfers play at the Hamilton Golf Club or at the more minor course Parklands on Boundary and Hensley Park Roads.

 Wildlife and parks

-The eastern barred bandicoot is native to the area, and a reserve has been built to protect the endangered species.
-In more recent times (2007), the numbers both within the reserve and without have been severely diminished to the point of near extinction as a result of extended drought.
-Within the city the public lands adjoining the river and Lake Hamilton have been subject to spasmodic tree-planting projects.
+The eastern barred bandicoot is a marsupial native to the area, and a reserve has been built to protect this and other endangered species.
+In more recent decades (2007), the numbers of bandicoot (both within the reserve and outside of it) have declined significantly—to the point of nearing extinction—as a result of extended drought, and predation by introduced red foxes as well as feral cats.
+Competition for food with the introduced rabbits is another major issue affecting the marsupials.
+Within the city, the public lands adjoining the river and Lake Hamilton have been subject to spasmodic tree-planting projects.

-Mount Napier the highest point on the Western District Plains is found 15 km south of Hamilton.
+Mount Napier—the highest point on the Western District Plains—is found 15 km south of Hamilton.